All Stories

 The transition from her initial job preparing meals for nursing home residents to becoming part of their care team as a Certified Nursing Assistant (CNA) was an easy one for Alba Marroquin.

 “Everything is going awesome with the residents because I kind of know what they like and what they don’t,” she says.
 “I am so comfortable working as a CNA now.
-I loved working as a Dietary Aide too, but this is what I really wanted to do.”
+I loved working as a Dietary Aide too, but working as part of the care team is what I really wanted to do.”

 Marroquin graduated in December 2019 from the CNA certification program offered by the Education Fund.
 Her cohort, which included nursing home workers from participating facilities and a few In-Home Supportive Services (IHSS) workers, took classes through the American Medical Career College in Pomona.
 A new cohort has already started in the first quarter of 2020.

 After passing her state exam, Marroquin was hired immediately as a CNA at Laurel Wellness (Longwood facility) where she had been working as a Dietary Aide since June 2019.
-For workers in dietary, housekeeping and other non-clinical positions at skilled nursing facilities, the certification sets them on a new career path.
+For workers in dietary, housekeeping, and other non-clinical positions at skilled nursing facilities, the CNA certification sets them on a new career path to become a qualified member of the care team.

 “I never thought I might be able to achieve this goal, but now I feel more secure than before,” she says.
 “I am truly grateful for this opportunity that the Education Fund has given me.”